loftware/BitVector/README.md

 # LoftDataStructures_Bits

-`Bits` is a type which wraps any given collection type of unsigned integers, and provides an interface to that base collection which allows access to it as if it were a collection of the bits making up the elements of the underlying collection.
-This allows for an extremely compact representation for a collection of Bools.
+`Bits` projects any underlying collection of unsigned integers as a collection of `Bool`, with each element with each element of the `Bits` being true iff a corresponding bit in one of the underlying collection's elements is set.

-`Bits` is indexed by the `Bits.Index` type, which consists of an index into the wrapped collection, and a bit offset into the element at that position.
+`Bits` is indexed by the `Bits.Index` type, which consists of an index into the wrapped collection, and a bit offset into the element at that position where the bit at offset 0 in an integer is the most significant bit.
 It also provides api surface for manipulating the `Bits` as if it was indexed by `Int`s where the index is the distance of the requested bit from the start of the collection.